-If you're using content groups, by default the search result page will open with the All results tab.
-If you want searchers to focus on a different content group instead (e.g. all queries coming from the News page should open the "News" tab first), you can use the
+If you're using result grouping, by default the search result page will open with the All results tab.
+If you want searchers to focus on a different result group instead (e.g. all queries coming from the News page should open the "News" tab first), you can use the

 openTab('') method.
-NB: This is different from limiting your results to a specific content group instead (hiding all other groups).
+NB: This is different from limiting your results to a specific result group instead (hiding all other groups).

 Show fullscreen layer